-When a victim of sexual assault, dating violence, domestic violence or stalking contacts the Campus Police Department, they will contact the Title IX Coordinator.
+When a victim of sexual assault, dating violence, domestic violence or stalking contacts TVPD, they will contact the Title IX Coordinator.
 The Title IX Coordinator or their designee will guide the victim through the available options and support the victim in his/her decisions.
 The victim also will be encouraged to access the counseling services offered through Trinity Valley Community College.

-The Campus Police Department works in concert with Title IX Coordinator and counseling team, in a team approach in dealing with sensitive situations and referring persons to counseling services, as needed.
-Police officers are trained in threat assessment and licensed professional counselors encourage their clients to report crimes to the Campus Police Department to prevent the potential for future crimes.
-Crime information can be forwarded anonymously at the request of the client to the Campus Police Department.
+TVPD works in concert with Title IX Coordinator and counseling team, in a team approach in dealing with sensitive situations and referring persons to counseling services, as needed.
+Police officers are trained in threat assessment and licensed professional counselors encourage their clients to report crimes to TVPD to prevent the potential for future crimes.
+Crime information can be forwarded anonymously at the request of the client to TVPD.